mak87-cmd/NLP-Web-Tool/README.md

-# NLP Web Tool
+# NLP-Web-Tool

-## Project Description
+## Description

-This is a Natural Language Processing project using the sentiment analysis API from MeaningCloud.
-The user enters a URL for a website and the server returns the results from the sentiment analysis API.
-If something other than a URL is entered, the server returns "Invalid URL."
+This is the fourth project in the Udacity course.
+The purpose of this project is to use the sentiment analysis MeaningCloud API and user input -a URL for a website and the server returns the results from the sentiment analysis API.
+If input that is not a URL is entered, the server returns "Invalid URL."

 ## Technologies

-The NLP Web Tool uses JavaScript with dev dependencies including loaders and plug ins.
-Some of these include: Webpack, Express, Sass loader, Jest, Babel loader, Cors, CSS loader, style loader, the node sass dependency and HTML webpack plug in.

-## Setup

-This web tool runs using npm.
-The user start this web tool by using npm start.
+- SCSS
+- HTML
+- JavaScript
+- Node
+- Express
+- Babel
+- Jest
+- Webpack